shreyamooli/Face-Recognition-Attendance-system/README.md

 # shreyamooli.final_project
 This is the Future Ready Talent project.
-Face Recognition attendance system using Microsoft Azure.
+Facial Recognition attendance application using Microsoft Azure.